ITV (TV network): Visual identity

-There has never been an identity for ITV as a whole that was adopted uniformly by all broadcasters within the ITV network.
-Before 1989, each regional company used its own name for identification and the name "ITV" was rarely seen on screen, except for some sub-brands such as ITV Schools or ITV Sport.
+Prior to 1989, there had never been an identity for ITV as a whole that was adopted uniformly by all broadcasters within the ITV network.
+Before 1989, each regional company used its own name for identification and the name "ITV" was rarely seen on screen, except for some sub-brands such as ITV Schools, ITV Sport or promos produced for the network, like "Christmas on ITV".
 In September 1989, a national ITV corporate identity was established, which saw regional brands combined with the national ITV brand, although the balance between regional and national brands varied from company to company, and some companies never used the ITV brand at all.
 It was not until October 2002 that national ITV-branded continuity was adopted across all the regions in England and Wales (see ITV1), although regional continuity before local programmes continued until November 2006.